 To make Pesto: Toast pine nuts on a sheet of foil in 350 oven until golden approximately 5-7 minutes.
 Remove from oven and let cool.
 Add basil, garlic, cooked pine nuts, and lemon juice to a food processor and pulse to combine ingredients to a fine chop.
 Next with machine running on low speed drizzle in oil and blend ingredients together.
 Stop machine to scrape the inside of the bowl and them return to low speed until ingredients fully combine and form a smooth texture.
 If still too thick add a little more oil to thin slightly.
 Remove from processor into bowl and stir in grated parmesan.
 Add salt to taste (start with 1/2 to 1 tsp and taste to avoid over salting.
 Transfer to bowl or drizzle over skewers for serving.

-Be sure to use regular olive oil in your pesto and not extra virgin olive oil as the extra virgin is so strong that it can give the pesto a bitter taste.
+Recipe Note: Be sure to use regular olive oil in your pesto and not extra virgin olive oil as the extra virgin is so strong that it can give the pesto a bitter taste.

 Enjoy this recipe or have questions?
 Feel free to leave a comment!